BorisKisyov/Biometric-systems/README.md

 - `Fast` for quicker testing
 - `Accurate` for rotation-aware matching

-## Important note about the model files

-The large pretrained weights are **not supposed to be committed to GitHub**.
-They are downloaded automatically when the app starts in Docker, or manually via the provided local setup script.

-The `models/` folder is intentionally ignored by Git except for `models/README.md`.

-Why:

-- GitHub rejects some of the model files because they are too large
-- the files are downloaded artifacts, not source code
-- keeping them out of the repository makes cloning and pushing much easier

-If you really want to version large binary model files, use Git LFS.
-For this project that is unnecessary because the downloader already fetches the exact weights.

 ## Requirements

 The local Python setup uses these package versions: